 The fourth stage drives a cathode follower that drives the SLO's effects send.

-The fourth stage is configured the same as the first and has the same DC operating point, so its DC plate-to-cathode voltage is 176V and its cathode-to-ground voltage is 1.5V.
+The fourth stage is configured the same as the first but with just a slightly higher plate supply voltage, so it has approximately the same DC operating point: a DC plate-to-cathode voltage of 176V and a cathode-to-ground voltage of 1.5V.
 This means its plate-to-ground voltage is 177.5V, which sets the DC conditions for the cathode follower that it drives.
 The DC current load on the power supply is 0.8mA plus the load of the cathode follower, which is about 1.8mA.
 Input headroom for fully bypassed frequencies is also the same as for the first stage: 1.5V peak (+0.5dBV).

 The Cathode Bypass Capacitor calculator indicates that midrange gain is about the same as at 10kHz: 37.8dB.